Advances in Aeronautical Sciences

 Description

 The book is comprised of survey papers and original contributions that discuss common problems in aeronautics and in space technology.
-The reader will also find interesting articles that cover topics on the principles of inertial guidance; boundary layer control; VTOL/STOL aircraft; heat resisting material; heat transfer and heat barrier; and jet noises and human factors in aeronautics.
-Hypersonic speeds; propulsion methods in space and magneto-fluid dynamics are discussed as well.
+The text presents interesting articles that deals with topics on the fundamental design problems of aircraft with boundary layer control for maintaining laminar flow; developments in hypersonic flow research; structures and materials for finite lifetime; and propulsion methods in astronautics.

-Aeronautics engineers and scientists in allied fields will find the book insightful.
+Aeronautics engineers and scientists in allied fields will find the book invaluable.

 Table of Contents